 - Obsessive or compulsive behaviours

-As well as impaired cognitive functioning, victims of abuse my also experience unwanted or intrusive thoughts.
+As well to impaired cognitive functioning, victims of abuse may also experience unwanted or intrusive thoughts.
 For example, they may:

 - Have flashbacks to particular instances of abuse